kimberly-bui/Wrangling-Final-Project/code/README.md

 # Code

 ## notebooks
 Python Jupyter notebook (.ipynb).
-Filesshould be prefixed with the order they should run.
+Files are prefixed with the order they should run.

 - 00_webscrape.ipynb
 - 01_kaggle.ipynb